advithialva/Medislot/README.md

-# 🏥 MediSlot – Doctor Appointment Booking System
+# 🏥 MediSlot – Appointment Booking System

 A responsive and modern appointment booking system for healthcare, built using **Next.js**, **TypeScript**, and **Tailwind CSS**.